tryton/tryton/doc/index.rst

 * Validated

   The statement is validated and is waiting to be posted.
-The moves for each line are already created in draft state.
+A move for each grouped lines is already created in draft state.

 * Posted